morgendagen/riden-dongle/README.md

 The Preset register (19) only reflects the active preset if changed via the modbus interface.
 It is not updated if a preset is selected using the front panel.
-Therefore it is currently not possible to retrieve the selected preset. `*RCL` is available for _recalling_ a preset.
+Therefore it is currently not possible to retrieve the selected preset.

 ### Language Selection

-Only 0 and 1 are recognized when setting the Language register.
+Only 0 and 1 are recognised when setting the Language register.
 Reading the register matches the language set from the front panel.

 ### Keypad